calvinfroedge/legolas/README.md

 ## Disclaimers

 - You'll need to deal with how you store / interact with OAuth details once you get them (for now, anyway)
-- It's a good idea to think about the memory implications
+- It's a good idea to think about the memory implications of storing session and socket data.
+Consider using Redis or similar for session storage.

 ## Example configuration file